IPassivePacketSource

 DropHeadQueue simple module

-This is a limited packet queue which drops packets at the head of the queue.
+This is a limited packet queue that drops packets at the head of the queue.

 DropTailQueue simple module

-This module is a limited packet queue which drops packets at the tail of the queue.
+A limited packet queue that drops packets at the tail of the queue.

 EligibilityTimeQueue simple module

-This module is a packet queue that keeps the packets in ascending order based on the eligibility time in the attached EligibilityTimeTag of the packets.
+A packet queue that keeps the packets in ascending order based on the eligibility time in the attached ~EligibilityTimeTag of the packets.

 EmptyPacketSource simple module